-Various types of texts are introduced to learners from the first year to the third year of junior high school, based on the 2013 curriculum issued by Permendikbud No. 59 (2014).
-One of the written texts is a descriptive text, which the second-year junior high school students are learning.
+Various types of text are introduced to learners from the first year to the third year of Junior High School, based on Junior High School curriculum 2013 issued by Permendikbud No. 59, 2014.
+One of the text types is a descriptive text, which second-year Junior High School s tudents are learning.
 The descriptive text for seventh grade students is detailed in basic competency 3.7 and 4.7 of the 2017 revision syllabus.

-Pardiyono (2007: 33 - 34) defined a descriptive text as a type of written text that has a specific goal of providing information about an object (human or non-human).
+Pardiyono (2007: 33-34) defined a descriptive text as a type of written text that has a specific goal of providing information about an object (human or non human).
 Oshima and Hogue (1997: 50), on the other hand, argued that a descriptive writing appeals to the senses by describing how something looks, feels, smells, tastes, and sounds.
-The purpose of a descriptive text is to let the readers imagine a person, subject, or place.
+The purpose of descriptive text is to let the readers imagine a person, subject, or place.
 It is permissible to have a picture so that the readers may visualize it (Fink et al., 1983: 41).
-Gerot and Wignell (1994: 208) explained that a descriptive text has two generic structures, namely description and identification.
-Masruri (2010: 1) explained that identification is a section of the paragraph that reveals or identifies the subject, while a description is a section of a paragraph that depicts the characters.
+Gerot and Wignell (1994: 208) explained that a descriptive text has two generic structures, including description and identification.
+Masruri (2010: 1) stated identification is a section of the paragraph that reveals or identifies the subject.
+While, A description is a section of a paragraph that depicts the characters (Masruri, 2010: 1).